tollmanz/tollmanz.com-old/_posts/2015-06-28-monitoring.markdown

 ## Setting up Dashboards

-<p class="footnote"><span class="footnote-footer-number">1</span> If you read the Boomerang JS documentation, they recommend another async technique involving [loading an iframe](http://www.phpied.com/non-onload-blocking-async-js/).
+<p class="footnote"><span class="footnote-footer-number">1</span> If you read the Boomerang JS documentation, they recommend another async technique involving <a href="http://www.phpied.com/non-onload-blocking-async-js/">loading an iframe</a>.
 I tried and tried to get this method to work, but to no avail.
 It would simply not collect all of the metrics that Boomerang was supposed to collect when using the iframe technique.